College Campus Safety – 8 Tips to Stay Safe

 2. Use the Buddy System

 Ideally, students should embrace the buddy system.
 By remaining in pairs or groups, no one is alone.
-That may decrease the odds that they will be targeted or, at least, ensure they have someone with them should something happen.
+Having a trusted friend with you can assist in emergencies or concerning situations, and may decrease the odds that they will be targeted or, at least, ensure they have someone with them should something happen.

 Students should also be aware of the role of campus police in responding to suspicious behaviors and ensuring security.
 It is crucial to know how to contact campus police in case of emergencies.